 The Hawaii Superferry is without a home today, or at least a port.
 Judge Joseph Cardoza issued a restraining order today against the Hawaii Superferry from docking at its passenger terminal at Kahului, Maui.
-The restraining order was set today while the Superferry was enroute to deliver passengers and their vehicles to Maui.
-In order to keep the passengers from being stranded, they did allow for a quick drop off.
+The restraining order was set today while the Superferry was en route to deliver passengers and their vehicles to Maui.
+In order to keep the passengers from being stranded, they did allow for a quick drop-off.
 As of now, the Hawaii Superferry is floating in the ocean without a home.
-This wednesday will be a hearing on TRO.
+This Wednesday will be a hearing on TRO.

 Sunday August 26th, 2007

 Coming in at just under 100 million dollars to build and set up, the Hawaii Superferry traveled at approximately 35 knots between Kahului to Honolulu.
-This maiden voyage was the first payed trip between Maui and Oahu.
+This maiden voyage was the first paid trip between Maui and Oahu.
 Over 500 passengers and close to 160 cars marked the first commercial guests on the Interisland SuperFerry.

 The Hawaii Interisland Super Ferry is a 349-foot catamaran built for stability through the windy and sometimes turbulent waters of Hawaii.
-Some passengers today said the boat tended to sway on occasion through the 3 hour trip.
-Guests of the Superferry can roam around the large cabin to shop, eat, drink, watch large screen flatscreen televisions, and enjoy spectacular views.
+Some passengers today said the boat tended to sway on occasion through the 3-hour trip.
+Guests of the Superferry can roam around the large cabin to shop, eat, drink, watch large-screen flatscreen televisions, and enjoy spectacular views.